ReflectionHLE/ReflectionHLE/README.md

 (https://github.com/FlatRockSoft/Catacomb3D), with no actual testing.
 CGA routines were preferred, given possible complications with the EGA bit planes and multiple read/write modes.
-While Catacomb 3-D is EGA-only, this assisted with the porting of Keen Dreams CGA later.
+While Catacomb 3-D is EGA-only, this assisted with the porting of Keen Dreams with CGA graphics later.

 --------------------------------------------------------
 Alternative Controller Schemes - Why are these available